 - HDF5 1.8.14 (and possibly 1.8.13) has a bug revealed by Intel compilers v15 onwards.
 This results in unusual error messages and/or segmentation faults when writing out restart files.
-Possibly workarounds: - use HDF5 1.8.15 (best). - recompile HDF5 with -assume nostd\value. - recompile HDF5 with an earlier version of the Intel compilers. - recompile HANDE with HDF5 support disabled. - Compiling with GCC and linking the Intel MKL library leads to segmentation faults or incorrect answers for FCI calculation on systems with complex-valued integrals when run in parallel.
-Either use a different ScaLAPACK library, or use the Intel compilers.
+Possibly workarounds: - use HDF5 1.8.15 (best). - recompile HDF5 with -assume nostd_value. - recompile HDF5 with an earlier version of the Intel compilers. - recompile HANDE with HDF5 support disabled. - Compiling with GCC and linking the Intel MKL library leads to segmentation faults or incorrect answers for FCI calculation on systems with complex-valued integrals when run in parallel.
+Either use a different ScaLAPACK library, or use the Intel compilers. - Using some versions of Intel MPI 5.1 with very large molecular systems (more than 2GB of integrals) causes crashes due to an overflow in a broadcast operation.
+This is fixed in 5.1.3.